zentralopensource/zentral/docs/deployment/zaio-aws.md

 AMIs name pattern: `zaio-ARCH-YYYYMMDD-HHMMSS`

+The ZAIO AMIs are available for ARM64 and AMD64 architectures.

 ## Pick an instance type

-You can start with a `t4g.medium` instance type.
-We strongly advice against using any kind of "smaller" instances.
+You can start with a `t4g.medium` instance type – if you have picked the ARM64 AMI.
+We strongly advice against using any kind of "smaller" (< 4GB RAM) instances.
 A lot of software will be running on the instance (elasticsearch, postgres, rabbitmq, prometheus, grafana, django app, …)

 Then click on the _Next: Configure Instance Details_ button.

 ## Key pair

 It will be required for the first login.
 You can use an existing key pair, or create a new one.
-The username for the login is `admin`.
+The username for the login is `ubuntu`.

 ## Network settings